mathspp/mathspp/pages/02.blog/01.pydonts/list-comprehensions-101/item.en.md

   You can see it at this URL: https://snappify.com/embed/8f4e27cc-bdda-42d5-a818-38673dab5ce6.
 </video>

-## Example loops to rewrite as list comprehensions
+## Exercises: practice rewriting `for` loops as list comprehensions

-I believe this idea of transforming a loop into a list comprehension is really powerful, so I have a couple of loops for you to practice on.
+Practice makes perfect, so I have a couple of loops for you to practice on.
 Go ahead and convert the loops below into list comprehensions.

+We'll start off with an easy one.
+Can you redo the example I showed earlier?

- 1. First square numbers:
+ 1. Computing the first square numbers:

 ```py
 squares = []